Superposition and higher-order spacing ratios in random matrix theory with application to complex systems

-Variations of the spacing ratios have been studied in the recent past \cite{BogomolnyJoint2013,chavda2014poisson,kota2018embedded,HarshiniExact2018}.
-In this work, we consider the non-overlapping $k$-th order spacing ratio, where no eigenvalue is shared between the spacings of numerator and denominator, defined as follows:
+Variations of the spacing ratios have been studied in the recent past \cite{BogomolnyJoint2013,chavda2014poisson,kota2018embedded,HarshiniExact2018} including generalization to complex eigenvalues \cite{ComplexProsen2020}.
+In this work, the non-overlapping $k$-th order spacing ratio is considered, where no eigenvalue is shared between the spacings of numerator and denominator, defined as follows:

-This ratio has been used to study higher-order fluctuation statistics in the Gaussian \cite{Harshini2018a} and Wishart ensembles \cite{UdaysinhBhosaleScaling2018}, and a scaling relation is given as follows:
+This ratio has been used to study higher-order fluctuation statistics in the Gaussian \cite{Harshini2018a}, circular \cite{Harshini2018a} and Wishart ensembles \cite{UdaysinhBhosaleScaling2018}, and a scaling relation is given as follows:

-It tells that the distribution of $k$-th order spacing ratio for a given $\beta$ ensemble is the same as that of NN spacing ratios of $\beta'(>\beta)$ ensemble.
-It has been applied successfully to various physical systems like spin chains, chaotic billiards, Floquet systems, observed stock market, etc. \cite{Harshini2018a,UdaysinhBhosaleScaling2018}.
+It tells that the distribution of $k$-th order spacing ratio for a given $\beta$ ensemble is same as that of NN spacing ratios of $\beta'(>\beta)$ ensemble.
+It has been applied successfully to various physical systems like spin chains, chaotic billiards, Floquet systems, observed stock market, etc. \cite{Harshini2018a,UdaysinhBhosaleScaling2018,rao2020distribution}.
 It is also used recently to find the symmetries in complex systems \cite{tekur2018symmetry}.
-In Ref.\cite{tekur2018symmetry} (as explained in the Introduction) the distribution of the $m-$th order spacing ratios after superposing the spectra of $m$ COEs is studied.
-It is shown to be converging to the distribution of the NN spacing ratios $P(r,\beta')$ with $\beta'=m$ i.e.